yukilite/tp/docs/UserGuide.md

 <img src ="images/edita_eg2after.PNG" width = "400">

 #### 4.2.5 Find an existing Appointment
 The program allows you to find to an existing Appointment record based on a search value.
+The search value must follow the date format of dd/mm/yyyy or time format of hh:mm a.

 Format: `finda [search value]`